apache/pekko/docs/src/main/paradox/cluster-client.md

 server-side those are translated and delegated to the destination actors that are registered via the `ClusterClientReceptionist` in the same way as in the original.

-Akka gRPC is used as the transport for the messages between client and server, instead of Akka Remoting.
+Pekko gRPC is used as the transport for the messages between client and server, instead of Pekko Remoting.

-The application specific messages are wrapped and serialized with Akka Serialization, which means that care must be taken to keep wire compatibility when changing any messages used between the client and server.
-The Akka configuration of Akka serializers must be the same (or being compatible) on the client and the server.
+The application specific messages are wrapped and serialized with Pekko Serialization, which means that care must be taken to keep wire compatibility when changing any messages used between the client and server.
+The Pekko configuration of Pekko serializers must be the same (or being compatible) on the client and the server.

 #### Next steps

-After this first migration step from Cluster Client to Akka gRPC, you can start replacing calls to `ClusterClientReceptionistService` with new, application-specific gRPC endpoints.
+After this first migration step from Cluster Client to Pekko gRPC, you can start replacing calls to `ClusterClientReceptionistService` with new, application-specific gRPC endpoints.

 #### Differences

-Aside from the underlying implementation using gRPC instead of Actor messages and Akka Remoting it's worth pointing out the following differences between the Cluster Client and the example emulating Cluster Client with Akka gRPC as transport.
+Aside from the underlying implementation using gRPC instead of Actor messages and Pekko Remoting it's worth pointing out the following differences between the Cluster Client and the example emulating Cluster Client with Pekko gRPC as transport.

 ##### Single request-reply